quoid/userscripts/README.md

 - `GM.addStyle(css)`
   - `css: String`
-  - on success returns a promise resolved with the css string argument provided
+  - returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), resolved if succeeds, rejected with error message if fails
 - `GM.setValue(key, value)`
+  - `key: String`
-  - `key: String`, `value: Any`
+  - `value: Any` - any can be JSON-serialized
-  - on success returns a promise resolved with an object indicating success
+  - returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), resolved if succeeds, rejected with error message if fails
 - `GM.getValue(key, defaultValue)`
+  - `key: String`
-  - `key: String`, `defaultValue: Any`
+  - `defaultValue: Any` - optional
-  - on success returns a promise resolved with the value that was set or default value provided
+  - returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), resolved with the `value` that was set or `defaultValue` provided or `undefined` if succeeds, rejected with error message if fails
 - `GM.deleteValue(key)`
   - `key: String`
-  - on success returns a promise resolved with an object indicating success
+  - returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), resolved if succeeds, rejected with error message if fails
 - `GM.listValues()`
-  - on success returns a promise resolved with an array of the key names of **presently set** values
+  - returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), resolved with an array of the key names of **presently set** values if succeeds, rejected with error message if fails
 - `GM.getTab()`
-  - on success returns a promise resolved with `Any` data that is persistent as long as this tab is open
+  - returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), resolved with `Any` data that is persistent as long as this tab is open if succeeds, rejected with error message if fails
 - `GM.saveTab(tabObj)`
-  - `tabObj: Any`
+  - `tabObj: Any` - any can be JSON-serialized
-  - on success returns a promise resolved with an object indicating success
+  - returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), resolved if succeeds, rejected with error message if fails
 - `GM.openInTab(url, openInBackground)`
+  - `url: String`
-  - `url: String`, `openInBackground: Bool`
+  - `openInBackground: Bool` - optional, `false` by default
-  - on success returns a promise resolved with the [tab data](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/Tab) for the tab just opened
+  - returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), resolved with [tab data](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/Tab) for the tab just opened if succeeds, rejected with error message if fails
 - `GM.closeTab(tabId)`
-  - `tabId: Int`
+  - `tabId: Int` - optional, the `caller tab` by default
-  - `tabId` is **optional** and if omitted the tab that called `US.closeTab` will be closed
-  - on success returns a promise resolved with an object indicating success
+  - returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), resolved if succeeds, rejected with error message if fails
 - `GM.setClipboard(data, type)`
-  - `data: String` - **required**
+  - `data: String`
-  - `type: String` - **optional** and defaults to `text/plain`
+  - `type: String` - optional, `text/plain` by default
   - [read more here](https://developer.mozilla.org/en-US/docs/Web/API/ClipboardEvent/clipboardData)
-  - on success returns a promise resolved with a `Bool` indicating success
+  - returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), resolved with a `Bool` value indicating succeeds or fails, rejected with error message if fails
 - `GM.info` && `GM_info`
   - is available without needing to add it to `@grant`
   - an object containing information about the running userscript